Perspiration: Hyperhidrosis

-In some people, the body's mechanism for cooling itself is overactive—so overactive that they may sweat four or five times more than is typical.
-Millions of people are affected by this condition, but more than half never receive treatment due to embarrassment, lack of awareness, or lack of concern.
+Millions of people are affected by hyperhidrosis, but more than half never receive treatment due to embarrassment, lack of awareness, or lack of concern.
 While it most commonly affects the armpits, feet, and hands, it is possible for someone to experience this condition over their whole body.
 The face is another common area for hyperhidrosis to be an issue.
 Sweating uncontrollably is not always expected and may be embarrassing to people with the condition.
 It can cause both physiological and emotional problems in patients.
-It is generally an inherited problem that is found in each ethnic group.
+It is generally inherited.
 It is not life-threatening, but it is threatening to a person's quality of life.
 Treatments for hyperhidrosis include antiperspirants, iontophoresis, and surgical removal of sweat glands.
-In severe cases, botulinum toxin injections or surgical cutting of nerves that stimulate the excessive sweating (Endoscopic thoracic sympathectomy) may be an option.
+In severe cases, botulinum toxin injections or surgical cutting of nerves that stimulate the excessive sweating (endoscopic thoracic sympathectomy) may be an option.

 Night sweats

 Night sweats, also known as nocturnal hyperhidrosis, is the occurrence of excessive sweating during sleep.
 The person may or may not also perspire excessively while awake.

 One of the most common causes of night sweats in women over 40 is the hormonal changes related to menopause and perimenopause.
 This is a very common occurrence during the menopausal transition years.

 While night sweats might be relatively harmless, it can also be a sign of a serious underlying disease.
 It is important to distinguish night sweats due to medical causes from those that occur simply because the sleep environment is too warm, either because the bedroom is unusually hot or because there are too many covers on the bed.
 Night sweats caused by a medical condition or infection can be described as "severe hot flashes occurring at night that can drench sleepwear and sheets, which are not related to the environment".
 Some of the underlying medical conditions and infections that cause these severe night sweats can be life-threatening and should promptly be investigated by a medical practitioner.